-- The admission criteria are well defined. - The program includes a practical training module.

-• The process and guidelines for the thesis are well described in the materials and accessible to students.
+- The admission criteria of students are well defined. - The program includes a practical training module. - The process and guidelines for the thesis are well described in the materials and are accessible to students. - There are many good quality textbooks and online resources associated with the courses and these are made available online and through the library to the students.